mateenrehan/Algorithms/CoinChange/README.md

 3. Now go in the folder/directory where the coin change algorithm is there and run the algorithm by typing python CoinChange.py.
 This will not give any output as I have not printed out anything.
 To get the output uncomment line 16-22.

 4. There is also a test file included which you can run by typing python CoinChangeTest.py.
 This will run all the tests, you can also add new tests if you want.

+If you find any bugs or want to contribute feel free to open a new pull request.